duhrer/duhrer.github.io/_posts/projects/2025-02-24-pebble-watch-face-colour.md

 If I'm going to keep going with this, first of all I need to figure out if there are any options to improve the contrast for the colours.
-Perhaps I'll make a quick color swatch example just to confirm that my layering or my inversion algorithm isn't somehow watering down the colours.
+Perhaps I'll make a quick colour swatch example just to confirm that my layering or my inversion algorithm isn't somehow watering down the colours.

 I also really don't like the look of the custom font, it's just too small.
 I